Athithya-Sakthivel/TicketWeave/README.md

 ### Phase 3.3: Force Redeploy ECS Services

-Once the CI pipeline pushes the new images to ECR, force a rolling update on both ECS services so they pull the latest image tags.
-After ~5 minutes the agent is accessible at `https://<DOMAIN>`.
+Once the CI pipeline pushes the latest images to ECR, trigger a rolling deployment for both ECS services.
+After **~5 minutes**, the application will be live at `https://<DOMAIN>` and should behave like the end-to-end demo shown in the GIF.

 ```sh
 aws ecs update-service --cluster agentops-staging-cluster --service agentops-staging-cluster-agent --force-new-deployment --region ap-south-1